glf30/LAB-Booklog-API/README.md

 - Use MongoDB with Mongoose models for `Book` and `Author`
 - Utilize Models, Controllers, and Routers to organize your codebase
 - Use `.populate()` to display proper data information instead of just the ObjectIDs
-- Use query parameters to support filtering and sorting
+- Use query parameters to support filtering
 - Prevent deletion of:
   - Books marked as `favorite: true`
   - Authors who have any associated books